 Port Orleans / Dixie Landings Resort History

-Disney’s Dixie Landings Resort first opened to the public on 2nd February 1992 featuring the rustic styled Alligator Bayou Lodge buildings.
-Shortly after that, phase two of the resort opened with the more elegant sophistication of the Magnolia Bend mansion buildings bringing the total number of guest rooms up to 2,048.
+But that was just the start of an even more ambitious project.
+Further down this new river, Disney’s Dixie Landings Resort opened to the public on 2nd February 1992 featuring the rustic styled Alligator Bayou Lodge buildings.
+Shortly after that, phase two of this second resort opened with the more elegant sophistication of the Magnolia Bend mansion buildings bringing the total number of guest rooms up to 2,048.

-At Port Orleans, Bonfamille’s Cafe, the full-service restaurant adjacent to the main lobby, closed its doors for the last time at the end of service on 5th August 2000.
+Back at Port Orleans, Bonfamille’s Café, the full-service restaurant adjacent to the main lobby, closed its doors for the last time at the end of service on 5th August 2000.
 Boatwright’s Dining Hall, the remaining full-service restaurant at Dixie Landings, continued to serve both sections of the resort.

 On 1st March 2001, the transformation of Dixie Landings and Port Orleans into one large resort began with changes to road signage around the two resorts.

 On 1st April 2001, Port Orleans and Dixie Landings officially merged to form one large resort.
-In fact, the two sections had always shared the same management team but this process completely removed all vestiges of the old Dixie Landings terminology.
+In fact, the two sections had always shared the same management team but this process completely removed all vestiges of the old Dixie Landings terminology, even down to changing some of the road names.
 The reason for the merger has never been made completely clear, but many think it was largely due to the inferred racial and slavery undertones of the Dixie Landings cotton plantation backstory.

-The combined resort is now to be called Disney’s Port Orleans Resort, with the area formerly known just as Port Orleans changing its name to Disney’s Port Orleans French Quarter and the area formerly known as Dixie Landings changing its name to Disney’s Port Orleans Riverside.
-The combined resort now spans some 325 acres and features a total of 3,056 guest rooms, making it the largest in Walt Disney World.
+The combined resort was now to be called Disney’s Port Orleans Resort, with the area formerly known just as Port Orleans changing its name to Disney’s Port Orleans French Quarter and the area formerly known as Dixie Landings changing its name to Disney’s Port Orleans Riverside.
+The combined resort now spanned some 325 acres and featured a total of 3,056 guest rooms, making it the largest in Walt Disney World.

 A year later, French Quarter was once again closed for more extensive update and renovation work to all guest rooms from 4 May 2003 until 21 March 2004, see the Local News 6 website for details.
 The freshly renovated rooms had new furniture, new carpeting, new wall coverings and remodeled bathrooms.
 200 new or rehired staff were recruited to reopen the resort.